henrytaing/trilliondragon/README.md

 To Do:

-- [ ] Handle calculator state properly with numbers and symbols
+- [ ] Implement curried functions to perform mathematical operations